 When you are choosing a paper for your project, what do all the paper terms mean?
+Below the paper types are explained in detail.

-Coated paper has been coated with a surface sealant, typically clay, to impart certain qualities to the paper, including weight, surface gloss, smoothness or reduced ink absorbency.
+Shiny coated paper has been coated with a surface sealant, typically clay, to impart certain qualities to the paper, including weight, surface gloss, smoothness or reduced ink absorbency.
 The coating on the paper reduces dot gain by not allowing the ink to absorb into the paper.
 This allows for cleaner crisper printing, especially in photos, blends and fine details.
 Coated papers come in numerous options: gloss, matte, dull and satin finish.

 Dull — a dull finish coated paper is a smooth surface paper that is low in gloss.
 Dull coated paper can fall between matte and glossy paper depending on the manufacturer.